 Here is a very brief and self-piteous story:

 Several years back, exhausted for various reasons, I was experiencing flashing lights in the corner of my vision.
-The university doctor sent me to a university opthamologist — but before he did, he gave me a brief visual test and concluded that I was amblyopic.
-I had thought I was long-sighted but, he told me, my eyes were fine (as the opthamologist later agreed).
+The university doctor sent me to a university ophthalmologist — but before he did, he gave me a brief visual test and concluded that I was amblyopic.
+I had thought I was long-sighted but, he told me, my eyes were fine (as the ophthalmologist later agreed).
 It seemed that instead the processing of stimuli from one eye was cancelling out or overriding processing from the other.
 What I saw with each didn’t fuse into one image; each eye competed with the other, one dominated, and so I was effectively seeing with one eye.
 I had a kind of internal eyepatch (an innargh pirate.
 Sorry.)

 So I couldn’t see 3D depth properly. (“I knew it!”
 I thought.
 “That’s why I can’t see those 3D pictures and used to walk into poles at night.”)